+Proving that $\tilde{\pi}$ is non-adaptively secure.
+We first sketch how $\tilde{\pi}$ can be shown non-adaptively secure in the computational setting, assuming that π is non-adaptively secure in the secure channels setting.
+Let S be the ideal-model-adversary (simulator) associated with π in the secure channels setting.
+(We assume that S operates via "black-box simulation" of the real-life adversary A as described above.)
+We wish to construct, in the computational setting, a simulator \tilde{S} for $\tilde{\pi}$.
+The simulator \tilde{S} operates just like S, with two exceptions.
+First, In the computational setting the real-life adversary expects the messages sent to corrupted parties to be encrypted.
+Next, the real-life adversary expects to see the ciphertexts sent between uncorrupted parties.) \tilde{S} will imitate this situation as follows.
+First each message sent to a corrupted party will be appropriately encrypted.
+Next, the simulated uncorrupted parties will exchange dummy ciphertexts.
+(These dummy ciphertexts can be generated as, say, encryptions of the value '0'.)
+The validity of simulator \tilde{S} can be shown to follow, in a straightforward way, from the validity of S and the security of the encryption scheme in use.
 Problems with proving adaptive security.
-When adaptive adversaries are considered, the construction of a simulator $\tilde{S}$ in the computational setting encounters the following problem which is a more severe version of the problem encountered in the secure channels setting.
-Consider an uncorrupted party P. Since $\tilde{S}$ does not know the input of P, it does not know which messages should be sent by P to other uncorrupted parties.
-Still, $\tilde{S}$ has to generate dummy ciphertexts to be sent by the simulated P to uncorrupted parties.
-These dummy ciphertexts are seen by the simulated adaptive adversary.
-When the simulated adversary later corrupts P, it expects to see all of P's internal data, as specified by the semi-honest protocol $\pi'$ .
+When adaptive adversaries are considered, the construction of a simulator \tilde{S} in the computational setting encounters the following additional problem.
+Consider an uncorrupted party P. Since \tilde{S} does not know the input of P, it does not know which messages should be sent by P to other uncorrupted parties.2 Still, \tilde{S} has to generate dummy ciphertexts to be sent by the simulated P to uncorrupted parties.
+These dummy ciphertexts are seen by the adaptive adversary.
+When the adversary later corrupts the simulated P, it expects to see all of P's internal data, as specified by the semi-honest protocol π' .
 Certainly, this data may include the cleartexts of all the ciphertexts sent and received by P in the past, including the random bits used for encryption and decryption, respectively.
 Thus, it may be the case that some specific dummy ciphertext c was generated as an encryption of '0', and the simulated P now needs to "convince" the adversary that c is in fact an encryption of '1' (or vice versa).
 This task is impossible if a standard encryption scheme (i.e., an encryption scheme where no ciphertext can be a legal encryption of both '1' and '0') is used.

-We remark that Beaver and Haber [BH] have suggested to solve this problem as follows.
+We remark that Feldman, and independently Beaver and Haber, have suggested to solve this problem as follows [F, BH].
 Instruct each party to erase (say, at the end of each round) all the information involved with encrypting and decrypting of messages.
 If the parties indeed erase this data, then the adversary will no longer see, upon corrupting a party, how past messages were encrypted and decrypted.
 Thus the problem of convincing the adversary in the authenticity of past ciphertexts no longer exists.
 Consequently, such "erasing" protocols can be shown adaptively secure in the computational setting.
 However, this approach is clearly not valid in the presence of semi-honest parties.
-In particular, it is not known whether the [BH] protocols (or any other previous protocols) are secure in the presence of non-erasing parties.
+In particular, it is not known whether the [F, BH] protocols (or any other previous protocols) are secure in the presence of non-erasing parties.